sensorium/Mozzi/learn/output/index.markdown

 Things are easy, if your MCU comes with a true hardware DAC, which outputs a true analog signal.
 This corresponds to the "DAC" column in the table below, and the configuration option ```MOZZI_OUTPUT_INTERNAL_DAC```.
 Boards that fall into this category include Teensy 3.1, Arduino Giga, and ESP32.
-Note however, that for the latter two, the output resolution is only 8 bits.
+Note however, that for the last one, the output resolution is only 8 bits.

 When using this modes, all you need to worry about is whether the output is capable of providing enough output current.
 I.e. you may need to follow up with a generic amplifier circuit to drive low impedance speakers, but that's it.